 That does NOT mean you should leave margin on the table!
 Integrated Business Planning solutions (also referred to as Sales and Operations Planning or S&OP) will help you align precise demand and supply plans across the organization for synchronized execution.

-Stay tuned for the rest of our series!
+Read the next part of our series!
 Or click the image below to learn more about IBP software.